Christopher Lambert: Career

-1979–1984

-Lambert started his career playing supporting parts in several French films such as Ciao, les mecs (bye, you guys) (1979), Le bar du téléphone (1980), Asphalte (1981), Une sale affaire (1981), Putain d'histoire d'amour (1981), Douchka (1981), Légitime violence (1982), and Paroles et musique (Love Songs) in 1984.

-In 1984, director Hugh Hudson and Warner Brothers, sought out Lambert, wanting an unknown actor to play Tarzan, a human raised by apes in the jungle.
-Lambert got the role partly due to his myopia, because when he took off his glasses it seemed he was always looking into the distance.
+Director Hugh Hudson and Warner Brothers chose Lambert, wanting an unknown actor to play Tarzan, a human raised by apes in the jungle.
+Lambert got the role beating out Viggo Mortensen and Stellan Skarsgard partly thanks to his myopia, because when he took off his glasses it seemed he was always looking into the distance.
 Released in 1984, Greystoke: The Legend of Tarzan, Lord of the Apes, was nominated for many awards.

-1985–2000
+Also that year, Lambert starred opposite Catherine Deneuve in Love Songs.

-In 1985, Lambert played the lead in Luc Besson's stylistic film Subway, about a man being hunted in the underground subways of Paris.
+He played the lead in Luc Besson's stylistic film Subway (1985), about a man being hunted in the underground subways of Paris.